novafacing/patches/docs/index.md

 pat.save(bin.with_name(bin.name + ".patched"))
 ```

-We'll now have a program with our anti-debugging `ptrace` calls removed! `patches` uses
+We'll now have a program with our anti-debugging `ptrace` calls removed! `pypatches` uses
 angr to take care of a lot of the dirty work, so we don't have to worry about compiling
 the assembly ourselves, picking the right nop instruction, etc.

 ### Add a function and redirect calls

-A slightly more advanced usage of `patches` allows us to add a function and redirect
+A slightly more advanced usage of `pypatches` allows us to add a function and redirect
 calls to some function, for example, malloc, to our own function instead.
 We'll patch
 a program that uses malloc to redirect those malloc calls to our function that will log
 all of the allocations it makes before proxying the malloc call.